 Each market has its own ambiance and specialties, and if you visit often enough, you're likely to develop favorites.

-When to Visit Les Puces
+When Can You Visit Les Puces?

-Saturday, Sunday, Monday: 10am until about 6pm.
 Be aware that hours may vary by market and by dealer; a few may open earlier than 10am, and some close before 6pm on Mondays.

 Many dealers typically go on vacation for all or part of August, especially during the first two weeks of the month, and may also be closed between Christmas and early January.